pugglebert/tennis-scoring/README.md

-This program computes the tennis scores of two players throughout a match.
+This program computes the main.java.tennis scores of two players throughout a match.

 To start a match, create a match object with the names of the two players.